 There is no application for non-matriculated student enrollment.
 Interested persons register for courses they are capable of taking, per university policy, at the time designated for non-matriculated student registration during the fall, spring, and summer registration periods.

-Non-matriculated students are limited to part-time study (11.5 credits or fewer) per term and are ineligible for financial aid.
+Non-matriculated students are limited to part-time study (11.5 credits or fewer) per term and are ineligible for financial aid and on campus housing.